lambertlb/CharacterManager/configurator/README.md

 - ConfigurationManager.py

   Base class for managing configurations.
-The default implementation will manage configuration items in and .ini file.
+The default implementation will manage configuration items in an .ini file.
 This files will contain sections with specific data in them.
 You need to subclass this add you system specific config data.
 Make sure to make it available by calling setLogger on Services.

 - JsonUtils.py